turingschool/front-end-curriculum/lessons/testing-react-with-stubs.md

 The lessons you learn in using Enzyme will translate to Jest - of if you started working in Angular and used their Angular testing tool called [Protractor](https://angular.github.io/protractor) and when someone creates a new framework called American Black Bear... and etc etc etc...

-Enzyme is lightweight, so we will use some of our familiar testing tools in this lesson.
+Enzyme is lightweight, so we will use some of our familiar testing tools in this lesson - we'll use Mocha to run things and Chai to make our assertions.

+##### Mocks/Spies/Stubs

+Finally, we want to bring in a library to help us create mocks/stubs and spies easily.
+From the earlier reading, we know that Sinon can help us with that.
+So we'll bring that in as well.

 ##### Our Testing Stack

+- Webpack: To manage the entire process
+- Babel: To translate our ES6 to ES5
 - Mocha: To run our tests
 - Chai: To give us an assertion syntax
 - Enzyme: To give us special React testing ammenities
-- Babel: To translate our ES6 to ES5
-- Webpack: To manage the entire process
-- ______: To give us stubbing/spying/mocking ammenities
+- Sinon: To give us stubbing/spying/mocking ammenities

 You will see many different tech stacks as you google things - but this is our tech stack, and I happen to like it very much.

-Notice I left that last section blank.
-Let's talk about how we'll integrate mocks/stubs and spies into our tech stack next.
+In the next sections we'll talk about exactly how we set up this test stack, and try to get examples of testing the hard to test with React.

 ##### Additional Resources: